PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 There is no 'limit' on the number of raises allowed in No-Limit 5 Card Omaha.

-How a hand is played
+How is a hand played in 5-card Omaha?

 The blinds